mdf-ido/mdf-ido/README.md

 - 👋 Hi, I’m Mo Figueroa
-- 👀 I’m interested in Platform Engineering, DevOps, DevSecOps and all things Automation
+- 👀 I’m interested in Platform Engineering, DevOps, DevSecOps and all things Automation.
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on Open Source, Language Models and IT Automation
+- 💞️ I’m looking to collaborate on Open Source, Blockchain, ML and IT Automation projects.
 - 📫 How to reach me https://www.ingeniumcode.io

 <!---